v-fol/drone-vehicle-path-mapper/README.md

 ## Tracking

-To maintain vehicles signature in between frames I used a method called Histogram Comparison from opencv, wich worked preaty well.
-It has troubles if there are frames with many objects or when an object comes in or out of the shadow but generally we can detect most of the cars on the video.
+To maintain vehicles signature in between frames I used a method called Histogram Comparison from opencv, wich worked preaty well at first glance.
+It has troubles if there are frames with many objects or when an object comes in or out of the shadow but generally we can track most of the cars on the video.

 There is also a problem when an object is showed partialy in the frame but is detecded than this algoritm might generate two object ids.
 I fixed it by not creating ids when object is realy near to the frame.
 This might be bad for when you need to detect object that apear only partialy in the frame, but for this footage it worked fine.

-After I finished with this implementing this method I have found that ultralitics yolo models have support for ByteTrack and BoT-SORT multi-object tracking =) so I will implement those in the future.
+After I finished with this implementing this method I have found that ultralitics yolo models have support for ByteTrack and BoT-SORT multi-object tracking =)
+I changenged my aproach to work with ByteTrack multi-object tracking computer vision algorithm.
+This method did show much better results of persising car ids in chalanging conditions.

 ## Geoprocessing